 Exploring the Fraser Valley is all about following your thirst and making new discoveries.

-The most popular hike in the Park with stunning views of the lake and surrounding valley.
+The most popular hike in Cultus Lake Park boasting stunning views of the lake and surrounding valley.
 Some very steep sections, so make sure you wear suitable footwear!

-A family friendly restaurant located in Cultus Lake that emphasizes great food and drinks (including local craft beer!) in a relaxed, beach atmosphere.
+A family friendly restaurant located in Cultus Lake, BC that emphasizes great food and drinks in a relaxed, beach atmosphere.